-The Hertz Mille line of reference car speaker products has been around for fifteen years now.
-On introduction some seven years ago, I was lucky enough to have a pair of the entry-level MLK 165.2's fitted to my Vauxhall Vectra estate (see issue 1 of Driving Sounds Magazine).
+The Hertz Mille line of reference car speaker products has been around since 1999.
+On the introduction of version two some seven years ago, I was lucky enough to have a pair of the entry-level MLK 165.2s fitted to my Vauxhall Vectra estate (see issue 1 of Driving Sounds Magazine).
 They served me well until last year when the car needed to be replaced.
-The Mille's were still performing very well and the lucky new owner of the car still enjoys listening to them.
+The Milles were still performing very well and the lucky new owner of the car still enjoys listening to them.

 Since 2005, Hertz have been employing techniques and equipment in speaker design developed by eminent thought-leading physicist, Prof. Dr. Wolfgang Klippel.
-Mille Legend has undergone a great deal of work in every physical and electrical parameter using Dr. Klippel approved Finite Element Analysis which allowed designers to "try" different materials and technologies on an intrinsic design to accurately predict what effect these changes would have on the final design.
-Through painstaking research just about every element has been re engineered.
+Mille Legend has undergone a great deal of work in every physical and electrical parameter using Dr. Klippel-approved Finite Element Analysis which allows designers to “try” different materials and technologies on an intrinsic design to accurately predict what effect these changes would have on the final design.
+Through painstaking research just about every element has been re-engineered.
 Woofers and subwoofers use patented V-cone technology.
 V-Cone relates to the profile shape of the cone.
 This is used as it adds rigidity to the cones without adding weight.
 The aim is to have a cone that moves as much air as possible while holding its shape.
-The ultimate goal is to make a "perfect piston".
-In Mille Legend, the geometry of the cone has been adjusted and a "boundary-free" cone surround introduced to allow greater travel or excursion.
-The cone itself is slightly shorter to keep it more compact but this has also improved linearity or its ability to hold shape at differing levels.
-The paper cone has been treated with a secret recipe of chemicals offering further stiffness whilst maintaining the legendary natural openness enjoyed by current Mille owners.
+The ultimate goal is to make a “perfect piston”.
+In Mille Legend, the geometry of the cone has been improved and a “boundary-free” cone surround introduced to allow greater travel or excursion and yield an increase in cone area and thus sound pressure level, while keeping the same outer diameter.
+The cone itself is slightly shorter to keep it more compact but this has also improved linearity due to its ability to hold shape at high levels.
+The paper cone has been treated with a “secret recipe” of chemicals offering further stiffness whilst maintaining the legendary natural openness enjoyed by current Mille owners.
 The new cone shape has also, according to Hertz, improved dispersion or width of radiated sound.
-Wide dispersion is vital when listening in the car where a driver sits very close to the right speaker (in England anyway!) and relatively far away from the left.
+Wide dispersion is vital when listening in the car where a driver sits very close to the right speaker (in England anyway!) and relatively far away from the left while both speakers are unlikely to point toward the listener’s ears!
 To complement the changes to cone geometry and surround material, the cone suspension system, also known as the spider, has also been heavily reworked.
-One of the most important characteristics to benefit from Dr. Klippel's methodology is dynamic compression.
-This phenomenon negatively effects the ability of a speaker to accurately interpret high's and lows in music and is very important when listening to fine details which add greatly to listening pleasure.
+One of the most important characteristics to benefit from this redesign is dynamic compression.
+This phenomenon negatively affects the ability of a speaker to accurately interpret highs and lows in music and is very important when listening to fine details which add greatly to listening pleasure.

-Subwoofers benefit from a brand-new 100mm voice coil with the windings both on the inside and outside of the former.
-This results in much more effective and regular cooling resulting in a more linear performance and lower distortion.
+Subwoofers benefit from a brand-new 100mm voice coil with the windings fixed to both the inside and outside of the former.
+This offers much more effective and regular cooling resulting in a more linear performance and lower distortion as well as drastically reduced dynamic compression.
 Magnetic flux and therefore power and efficiency are increased by mounting the magnets on the inside of the voice coil rather than the outside.
-Due to increased power, the whole chassis has been engineered for additional rigidity, as has the new six-spoke anti-resonance basket.
+Due to increased power, the whole chassis has been engineered for additional rigidity, as has the new six-spoke anti-resonance aluminium basket.
 Further cooling measures are included in the design of the new Mille Legend by way of eight vent holes in the base plate ensuring that heat is efficiently dissipated from the voice coil.

-Mille Tweeters have been considered as the benchmark for many system builders for many years and designers had to take great care that any development work carried out truly enhanced performance without removing any of the previously enjoyed characteristics.
+Mille tweeters have been considered the benchmark for system builders for many years and designers had to take great care that any development work carried out truly enhanced performance without removing any of the previously enjoyed characteristics.
 As with woofers and subwoofers, the goal was to reduce distortion while increasing efficiency and linearity.
-This has been achieved I am told, by a combination of motor assembly improvements and adjustments to the geometry of the tetelon dome.
-However, another desirable improvement was to be gained by optimising the rear chamber of the tweeter resulting in a lowering of the resonant frequency to 900Hz.
+I am told this has been achieved by a combination of motor assembly improvements and adjustments to the geometry of the Tetolon dome.
+However, another desirable improvement was to be gained by optimising the rear chamber of the tweeter resulting in a lowering of the frequency response to 900Hz.
 This allows the tweeter to reproduce lower frequencies, offering an overlap with the upper frequencies of the woofer.
 This is important to ensure a smooth transition between mid and high frequencies.
-In theory this should benefit the 2-way system in particular allowing a far more stable phase characteristic.
-This can sometimes become an issue with three-way systems.
+In theory this should provide a more stable phase characteristic.